FrankenVoron/Trident-EZBake/README.md

 This is the repository for the Voron Trident based "Doomcube" printer.

+WARNING--this design is not complete--CAD is being shared so that people can help finish it

 <img width="720" alt="Screen Shot 2021-09-12 at 4 41 19 PM" src="https://user-images.githubusercontent.com/11861478/133002160-ea5a698e-c0ba-462d-b75e-9e6e274a6d9e.png">